codmpm/node-red-contrib-loxone/README.md

 Currently partially working, caveats
 -
-* You have to load the structure file every time you edit a node - It is chached in the connection, but should be cached in node-red's editor.
+* You have to load the structure file every time you edit a node - It is cached in the connection, but should be cached in node-red's editor.
 * The "connected" info under the node in the editor is buggy atm
 * Only `controls` are parsed, no `mediaServer`, `weatherServer`, etc.